wyne-ybanez/PaperCut/README.md

 - As a user, I want to be able to register an account to the website so I can post book reviews.
 I also want to be able to edit and delete the reviews I created.
 - As a user, I want to be able to edit and delete the profile I created.
+- As a user, I want to be able to see the posts I created and the posts other users have created.
 - As a user, I want to be able to search/filter book reviews on a custom genre or criteria as best suits me.

 #### Admin